Doctor Who: The Lost Stories (The First Doctor)

 Synopsis: The TARDIS lands on a planet whose surface is largely covered with a pattern of small, edible hexagonal structures.
 The travellers are attacked by flying metallic fish which also surround the TARDIS.
 The Doctor fears that the mysterious Palladins have finally caught up to himself and Suzanne, but they are saved when long stems extend out from the hexagons, spearing the animals.
 They realise that the fish are part of the planet's bizarre ecosystem.
 Drawn by a strange, maddening sound, they discover a series of holes, down which Suzanne becomes trapped.
 Ian ventures into a hole to rescue her, and they deduce that the entire planet is a gigantic living organism -- the hexagons are like skin cells and the holes permit respiration.
 The planet tries to absorb the TARDIS, but its alien construction is incompatible and the planet is forced to release it, allowing the travellers to escape.

-References: Doctor Who Magazine Summer Special 1994, DWM Special Edition #4, Doctor Who: The Handbook: The First Doctor, Nothing At The End Of The Lane #3
+References: Doctor Who Magazine Summer Special 1994, DWM Special Edition #4, The Doctor Who Production Diary: The Hartnell Years, Doctor Who: The Handbook: The First Doctor, Nothing At The End Of The Lane #3

 The Man From The Met The First Doctor